oz/cyprio.net/wtf/2012-09-07-on-twitter-slowly-locking-down-its-api.md

 ---
-title: On twitter slowly locking down its API
+title: "On twitter slowly locking down its API"
 ---

 Twitter must have a lot of bored managers/directors sitting at their [bad